 Refinishing antique furniture is a trendy way to give a second life to fixtures that would overwise be too old fashioned or in too rough of a shape to be used by most people.
-This process gives a brand-new look to your antique piece while keeping some of the details that make it unique and allows it to fit better in your home.
+This process gives a brand-new look to your antique piece while keeping some of the details that make it unique and allow it to fit better in your home.
 However, it can also affect its value in the long run.

 You can also upcycle a desk: this process describes the conversion of old material that might overwise be useless into something new and beautiful, regardless of its original purpose.
 Both are great ideas.
 However, if the antique bureau you are eyeing has a real historical value or is particularly well made, you might want to investigate restoration: this process will make it look like new again while respecting its historical nature.

 As tempting as it might be when falling in love with a unique piece of furniture, having it is restored is not always worth it unless it is a rare and valuable piece.
 Antique furniture in a state of disarray is sometimes sold at very low prices to attract potential clients, but restoration often requires a very specific knowledge only a few craftsmen possessed nowadays.
 The most menial task can incur large costs that you have to consider before making a purchase you might regret.